butcherg/hotpixels/README.md

 raw image dimensions: 6064x4040 hot pixel count: 0, maxval: 12502
 ```
-Hmmm, 12502 is a rather high value for a capture taken behind the lenscap, so let's adjust the
+Hmmm, 12502 is a rather high value for a capture taken behind the lenscap, but the dark frame
-threshold and see what it is:
+was taken at ISO 1600.
+Let's adjust the threshold and see what it is:

 ```
 $ ./hotpixels DSZ_6223.NEF 12000